rust-lang/reference/src/items/functions.md

 compiling against a `32` bit system, irrelevant of whether you are building on a `64` bit or a `32` bit system.

-If a `const fn` is called outside a "const context", it is indistinguishable from any other function.
-You can freely do anything with a `const fn` that you can do with a regular function.
+If a const function is called outside a "const context", it is indistinguishable from any other function.
+You can freely do anything with a const function that you can do with a regular function.

-`const fn`s have various restrictions to makes sure that you cannot define a `const fn` that can't be evaluated at compile-time.
-It is, for example, not possible to write a random number generator as a const fn.
-Calling a const fn at compile-time will always yield the same result as calling it at runtime, even when called multiple times.
+const functions have various restrictions to makes sure that you cannot define a const function that can't be evaluated at compile-time.
+It is, for example, not possible to write a random number generator as a const function.
+Calling a const function at compile-time will always yield the same result as calling it at runtime, even when called multiple times.
 There's one exception to this rule: if you are doing complex floating point operations in extreme situations, then you might get (very slightly) different results.
 It is adviseable to not make array lengths and enum discriminants depend on floating point computations.

-Exhaustive list of permitted structures in `const fn`:
+Exhaustive list of permitted structures in const functions:

 > **Note**: this list is more restrictive than what you can write in
 > regular constants